Globalisation And The Indian Economy

 - It can export its surplus production.

-- Further, through effective regularisation of foreign trade, employment, output, prices and industrialisation, economic development of a country can properly accelerate.
+- Further, through effective regularization of foreign trade, employment, output, prices and industrialization, economic development of a country can properly accelerate.

 (4) Investment made by Multinational Corporations (MNCs) is called foreign investment.

 (5) MNCs are playing a major role in the process of rapid integration or interconnection between countries.
 Now more regions of the world are in closer contact with each other than a few decades back.